delitroz/liars_dice/README.md

-# python_webcam_tests
+# Liar's dice
-Having some fun with real-time webcam feed processing in python
+Having some fun with real-time webcam feed processing in python by implementing a game of liar's dice where the user plays their dice on a webcam feed.

 ## Installation